donlelef/python-for-data-science/1 - Setting up a Python Project/README.md

 # 1. Setting up a Python Project
 In this seminar, we will cover the basics of setting up a Python project.

+> [!TIP]
-In the `solution` directory, you will find the final project structure that we will create in this seminar.
+> In the `solution` directory, you will find the final project structure that we will create in this seminar.

 ## Installing Python
 To get started with Python, you will need to install it on your computer.